Meet The Dark-Skinned Playmate Challenging Beauty Standards

 And you have used your platform to inspire young women in many ways.
 What was it about this opportunity that resonated with you and your mission?

-What advice do you have for other young, Black women who want to break into the modeling world?
+What advice do you have for other young, black women who want to break into the modelling world?

 My advice is to do it.
 Use Instagram.
 Use the hashtags.
 Find local photographers in whatever city you’re in.
 Reach out to them, start doing photoshoots and build your portfolio, and don’t stop.